 -1 point if you list an item that is not inside the box

-Then take the Halloween Box into the party and ask the kids to tell the game host one item they think is in the Halloween Box.
+Have the kids come back into the main room, show the Halloween Box and ask the kids to tell the game host one item they think is in the Halloween Box.

 If they name something that is in the box, search for it and pull it out.
 Continue until they run out of guesses, in most cases there will be two or three mystery items still in the box.

 Challenge them to come up with the last items and if there are no results, one by one pull out the items and show them to the group.